-- Update and strengthen policies to provide increased attention to areas with low income communities and people of color to address inequities and disparities. - Review and update metrics to monitor the progress of the KCCP toward achieving the Regional Growth Strategy. - Consider adding metrics to monitor the performance of the KCCP in meeting the goals of the Growth Management Act.2 - Work with the State Department of Commerce and, as necessary, the Growth Management Planning Council (GMPC), to consider possible changes to Buildable Lands Reports, including establishing measurable targets for each type of residential housing (e.g. single family, multifamily, and affordable housing). - Work with the State Department of Commerce and, as necessary, the GMPC, on possible CPP amendments to ensure accuracy of Buildable Lands Reports by considering all factors that may prevent achieving growth targets.
+- Update and strengthen policies to provide increased attention to areas with low income communities and people of color to address inequities and disparities. - Review and update metrics to monitor the progress of the KCCP toward achieving the Regional Growth Strategy. - Consider adding metrics to monitor the performance of the KCCP in meeting the goals of the Growth Management Act. - Work with the State Department of Commerce and, as necessary, the Growth Management Planning Council (GMPC) on possible changes to Buildable Lands Reports, including establishing measurable targets for each type of residential housing (e.g. single family, multifamily, and affordable housing). - Work with the State Department of Commerce and, as necessary, the GMPC to ensure accuracy of Buildable Lands Reports by considering all factors that may prevent achieving growth targets.

-2 RCW 36.70A.020
+&lt;sup>2 RCW 36.70A.020